alvaro-prieto/splitLayout/README.md

 ## Description
 A repetitive strain injury (RSI) is an injury to part of the musculoskeletal or nervous system caused by repetitive use, vibrations, compression or long periods in a fixed position.
 This keyboard layout has been designed to minimize postural problems associated with the placement of certain keys and symbols commonly used by software developers.
-To achieve this, we have tried to reduce the usable area of the keyboard to a minimum, placing the symbols in positions close to the strongest fingers.
+To achieve this, it has been attempted to reduce the useful area of the keyboard to the minimum, placing the symbols in positions close to the strongest fingers.

 ## Descripción
 https://www.ergodox.io